xdas-dev/xdas/docs/user-guide/io/data-formats.md

 ```

 `load_tile` must depend only on its arguments — never on engine instance
 state — so that saved tile views decode identically everywhere.

-This is the
-backing used by default for the formats that HDF5 virtual datasets cannot
+This is the backing used by default for the formats HDF5 virtual datasets cannot
-serve (Silixa TDMS, MiniSEED), and optionally by every built-in HDF5 engine.
+serve (Silixa TDMS, MiniSEED) and for Febus, whose files hold many blocks each; it
+is available on request from every other built-in engine.
+The order of
+`_supported_vtypes` decides the default, so listing `"tiles"` first is all it
+takes for a new engine to prefer it.